christosgalano/christosgalano.github.io/_posts/2022-11-24-wordpress-on-azure-iac.md

 ## General

 Hello everyone!
-In today’s blog post we examine the code that will be used to deploy our infrastructure.
+In today's blog post we examine the code that will be used to deploy our infrastructure.

 Bicep is being used for the IaC; all the templates/modules are available in the **bicep/** folder.